neutraltone/awesome-stock-resources/README.md

 The photographs on the following resources require Attribution unless otherwise stated on the website itself.
 These use a mixture of license, all of which have been linked to next to them.

+* [BucketListly](http://photos.bucketlistly.com/) - A free creative common collection of travel photos anyone can use.
 * [IM Creator](http://www.imcreator.com/free) - Also includes Website templates and icons.
 Some ([CC0-licensed](https://creativecommons.org/publicdomain/zero/1.0/)) works, check the license before use.
 * [NASA Jet Propulsion Laboratory](http://www.jpl.nasa.gov/spaceimages/) - [:copyright:](http://www.jpl.nasa.gov/imagepolicy/) Graphics and photos of space and spaceflight.
 * [Raumrot](http://raumrot.com/) - ([:copyright:](http://creativecommons.org/licenses/by/2.0/)) Handpicked stock photos for your commercial and personal works.